Ruchi-Kumari-1111/Task-3-Developer-Salaries-Tech-Market-Analytics/README.md

 Since we are predicting using four dimensions, the graph compares the **Actual Salaries** against the **Predicted Salaries**.
 The closer the data points cluster to the dotted green diagonal line (Perfect Prediction), the more accurate the model is.

-![Multiple Linear Regression Graph](Screenshots/Multiple_Regression_Graph.png)
+![Multiple Linear Regression Graph](Screenshots/Multiple_Regression_Graph.png) 🔍 Chart Breakdown:
+- Because we are predicting using four dimensions, we cannot draw a simple line on a 2D graph.
+- Instead, you will see a scatter plot comparing Actual Salaries (X-axis) against Predicted Salaries (Y-axis).
+- There is a dotted black diagonal line representing "Perfect Prediction" (Actual = Predicted).
+  The closer our purple data points cluster to this diagonal line, the more accurate the model is.

 ### 4. Interpreting Feature Coefficients